redBorder/redborder-documentation/docs/guides/use_cases/ch9_detect_eternalblue.md

 *First notes*

 Notes can be expanded based on the information you have, as extra modules, access to the physical machine or external sources.
-But the most interesting place to look at is the corresponding source, which in this case is **redBorder Intrusion**.
+But the most interesting place to look at is the corresponding source, which in this case is **Redborder Intrusion**.
 By clicking on it, it will redirect you to the corresponding view.

 ## Getting into the source